nielsleadholm/itsnotatumah/README.md

 steps will setup both the ability to capture ultrasound images via the iPad app, as well as track the position of the probe.

-At a high level, the below commands will run an interactive experiment:
+The basic commands to actually run experiments are:

-To run an interactive, live Ultrasound experiment (e.g., to evaluate inference during a demo), run:
+For an interactive, live Ultrasound experiment (e.g., to evaluate inference during a demo), run:
 ```bash
 python run.py -e probe_triggered_experiment
 ```

-To run a live Ultrasound experiment to collect a new .json dataset (e.g., to create a new training dataset), run:
+For a live Ultrasound experiment to collect a new .json dataset (e.g., to create a new training dataset), run:
 ```bash
 python run.py -e probe_triggered_data_collection_experiment